 BISLA consists of two buildings, a courtyard, and a garden.
 Both the blue building (affectionately known as Blue or Smurf) and the yellow building (which houses most administrative offices and so is referred to as Admin).
 Both buildings are open from 8 AM until 8:30 PM on weekdays.
-The opening code for the main door from Grösslingova Street is 19, and the code for the doors of the second building is 2580.
-The code for the classrooms and the 'living room' in the front building is 1266.
+The opening code for the main door from Grösslingova Street is XX, and the code for the doors of the second building is XXXX.
+The code for the classrooms and the Spitzer Reading Room in the front building is XXXX.
 Please do not share these codes with any third person.